tpeterka/mpas-o-standalone/README.md

 ## Setting up a test case to execute

 Compass is an E3SM system for generating and running test cases for MPAS-Ocean, and relies on conda environments.
-The instructions below assume you have cond or miniconda already installed.
+The instructions below assume you have conda or miniconda already installed.
 If not, go [here](https://docs.conda.io/en/latest/miniconda.html) first.

 ### First time: install Compass and create Compass environment